Frequently Asked Questions

 Do they work with the student officers?

-All reps – school reps and course reps – have the opportunity to meet and collaborate with our fantastic student officers.
-Each school has a dedicated student officer who works throughout the year to deliver on their manifesto to affect democratic change for their peers.
+All reps – lead reps and course reps – have the opportunity to meet and collaborate with our fantastic student officers.
+Each Faculty has a dedicated student officer who works throughout the year to deliver on their manifesto to affect democratic change for their peers.
 Reps often collaborate by supporting these campaigns or bringing their own initiatives to our student officers for support.
 There are also plenty of social events to meet and network with our officers and the wider rep community.

 Will being a rep affect my visa status?